Searching for the right rifle scope for your hunting needs goes far beyond just buying the first one that’ll look good on your rifle.

 This is a very vital and imperative step in getting your rifle scope ready for your hunt.

-Focusing the reticle for your eyes has been explained in detail in our Rifle Scope Parallax article as well as our How to Mount & Sight Your New Rifle Scope, so I won’t bore you with it here.
+Focusing the reticle for your eyes has been explained in detail in our Rifle Scope Parallax article (which you can read here) as well as our How to Mount & Sight Your New Rifle Scope article (find that one here), so I won’t bore you with that now.

 But, for a quick instruction in less than 20 words, I’ll give it a go.